Congressional District # 10

 PCB Containment Cells (OU #3): The city of Waukegan signed an agreement with EPA in 2005 to assume routine operation and maintenance of the PCB containment cells until at least 2012.
-EPA plans to develop a more far-ranging agreement to cover maintenance of the cells during 2013 or 2014.
+In 2014, EPA plans to develop a more far-ranging agreement to cover future maintenance of the cells.
 To date, monitoring information shows that the cells are robust and no leaks have occurred.
-As previously mentioned, the CF located between the two existing cells on the north side of Plant 2 (OU #4), was constructed to hold the harbor sediment to be dredged in 2012-2013.
-Placement of a cap on the CF is planned for 2013-2014.
+As previously mentioned, the CF located between the two existing cells on the north side of Plant 2 (OU #4), was constructed to hold the harbor sediment that was dredged in 2012-2013.
+Placement of a cap on the CF is planned for 2014.

 OMC Plant 2 (OU #4): Before the OMC Plant 2 site was abandoned by the OMC bankruptcy trustee in 2002, EPA and Illinois EPA reached an agreement with the trustee whereupon the trustee would perform some immediate cleanup actions inside the plant under EPA oversight.
 These actions included the removal of certain waste chemicals and the cleanup of some PCB-contaminated machinery.
 After the trustee completed its work, EPA performed additional interior cleanup actions under its removal authority to prevent the release of PCBs and other compounds into the environment.
 EPA completed this work in spring 2003.